-Miners are in fact sorting machines.
+Miners are, in fact, just sorting machines.
 They pick transactions from the mempool and place them to a new block.
-Each block has limited space, so there are only so many transactions that can be processed at the time.
+Since each block has limited space, there are only so many transactions that can be processed at the time.

 When a block is full of transactions, it’s added to the existing blockchain.
 There are hundreds of thousands of miners, each trying to be the lucky one whose block gets added.
 This competition is explained next.